seahorce-scidac/REMORA/Docs/sphinx_doc/VerticalSCoord.rst

 These equations are as given in the 'ROMS documentation'_

 ROMSX has a generalized vertical, terrain-following, coordinate system.
-Currently, the vertical transformation equation :math:'z=z\left( x,y,\sigma ,t\right) ', is available which can support vertical stretching 1D-functions when several constraints are satisfied.
+Currently, the vertical transformation equation :math:'z=z\left( x,y,\sigma ,t\right) ', (Vtransform=2 from ROMS) is available which can support vertical stretching 1D-functions when several constraints are satisfied.

 Transformation Equation
 -----------------------